unegma/unegma-legal/Ts&Cs.md

-# Terms and Conditions of Services
+# Terms and Conditions of Service

 This Agreement is entered into between Unegma LTD ("Service Provider") and [Client Name], ("Client").